RafeLoya/pinhole/README.md

 # Installation

+Currently, only MacOS is supported, with Windows and Linux support on the horizon.

 ## Building From Source

 After cloning the repository, build with `cargo` with a release flag and use the executable(s) as you see fit: